JOSEF AKIKI

 actor

-Josef has also appeared in several television series – broadcasted as well on the Shahed platform - including Taghyir Gaw, directed by Miriam Aboul Aouf, Aal Hadd (2022), directed by Layla Rajha, where he holds a leading role along with the great Syrian actress Soulafa Maamar, and more recently in Wa akhiran (2023), directed by Oussama Abdel Nasser, where he played another leading role along with Mona Wassef and Koussay Khawly.
+Josef performed in several TV series including Aal Hadd, directed by Layla Rajha, where he held a leading role along with great Syrian actress Soulafa Maamar, then in Wa akhiran (2023), directed by Oussama Abdel Nasser, where he played another leading role along Mona Wassef and Koussay Khawly, and finally Taghyir Gaw, directed by Miriam Aboul Aouf.

 GALLERY